 - Compelling content

 A technical SEO strategy involves improving the technical aspects of a website so that its pages will rank higher in search engines.
-This kind of search engine optimization describes the steps a user takes to ensure their site complies with search engine guidelines.
+This kind of search engine optimization describes users' steps to ensure their site complies with search engine guidelines.
 This allows it to be indexed and crawled without a problem.

-The following are some of the essential steps you need to take to ensure your technical SEO strategy is on point.
+The following are some essential steps you need to take to make sure your technical SEO strategy is on point.

 - Make sure you have an XML sitemap and that every web page is indexed